JASDtubz/Bedrock-Edition-Map-Art-Maker/README.md

 # Bedrock-Edition-Map-Art-Maker
-For making map mrt in Minecraft Bedrock Edition
+For making map art in Minecraft Bedrock Edition

 Run program using a javafx ide and then type the image location into the text box on the app.
 Then select your algorithm method and watch your map be converted to Minecraft Bedrock map art.